10 Useful Tools For Analysing and Improving User Experience

-The concept of User Experience has evolved in recent years focusing on the customer and his needs.
-Significant advances in the analysis of user interactions on a website has made it possible for UX Designers to focus their attention on making content relevant to the user’s requirements and also easily availability, thus providing intuitive navigation.
+The concept of User Experience has evolved in recent years to focus on the customer and their needs.
+Significant advances in the analysis of user interactions on a website has made it possible for UX Designers to focus their attention on making content relevant to the user’s requirements, therefore providing intuitive navigation.

 The success of any company depends on aligning its business objectives with the needs of its customers.
 It is no coincidence that the user and his needs are at the heart of the digital transformation of a company.
 A successful UX Designer knows how to analyse the data, the search engine queries, the keywords which mean that his or a competitors website is visited more frequently, and also the user intent coming from users searching on the web for information on products and services that meet their needs.

 In fact, content that specifically responds to the user’s questions and needs can be produced by studying user intent.
 SEO teaches us that search engines value content that is really relevant to the user.
 The development of a website and the production of content aimed at providing customer satisfaction will produce positive effects in terms of positioning and conversion.

 Online Tools to Improve UX of a Website

 Here is a selection of useful tools for UX Designers, divided into categories:

 - Tools for UX analysis

 - Tools for session data and heatmapping